resource-watch/slate/source/includes/api/_user_management.md

 The following endpoints expose the API's functionality regarding user management.
 For more information or implementation details, see [the source code](https://github.com/control-tower/ct-oauth-plugin).

+## A note on UI elements

+Unlike the other parts of the API, this section covers endpoints that provide end-user interaction, rendering HTML pages or sending emails to reset passwords and such.
+Some elements of these interfaces can be configured to match specific projects identities (RW, GFW, etc).
+To specify which project your requests come from, you can add an optional `origin` query parameter to your requests, with the name of the application.
+If matching visual elements exist, they will be used in the resulting interfaces displayed to the user.

 ## Login (email + password)

 Login endpoints support both HTML and JSON output formats, depending on the `Content-type` provided in the request.
 Keep in mind that HTML-based requests will result in redirects - for example, after successfully logging in, you will be taken to `/auth/success` - while JSON based requests will simply return the matching HTTP code - 200 in case of a successful login.